Inside Eastern Europe's C2 Sprawl: 3,900+ Servers and 302 Providers Mapped (Updated)

 That's where we start.

-Malicious Infrastructure Across Eastern Europe
+Potential Malicious Infrastructure Across Eastern Europe

-After applying Eastern European country filters (BY, BG, CZ, HU, PL, MD, RO, RU, SK, UA), the Host Radar summary view reveals 302 distinct infrastructure providers operating within Eastern European ISPs, hosting providers, and cloud ecosystems that were associated with malicious activity.
+After applying Eastern European country filters (BY, BG, CZ, HU, PL, MD, RO, RU, SK, UA), the Host Radar summary view reveals 302 distinct infrastructure providers operating within Eastern European ISPs, hosting providers, and cloud ecosystems that were associated with potentially malicious activity.

-Figure 2Figure 2.
-Aggregate breakdown of C2 servers (3,923), phishing sites (111), malicious open directories (146), and public IOCs (61) detected within Eastern Europe hosting environments.
+Figure 1Figure 1.
+Aggregate breakdown of threat activity enabling servers (3,923), IOC Hunter posts (146), potentially malicious open directories (111), phishing sites (90), and public IOCs (61) detected within Eastern Europe hosting environments.

 Beyond infrastructure counts alone, Host Radar provides visibility into the threat activity operating behind these assets.
 Let's explore the real threats across these ISPs.